 - Sewing machine

-Quick Instructions for the #4 Miquelrius journal cover
+Quick Instructions for making the cover to fit a #4 Miquelrius journal

-- Cut 2 pieces of fabric 26x 9-1/8 (pieced ok).
+- Cut 2 pieces of fabric 25″ – 26″ x 9-1/8″ (pieced ok).
 You will need to measure for your own journal if you are not using the above journal.
 If you will use pieced fabric, press the seams OPEN.
 This will make it easier to adhere interfacing.

 - Press on interfacing.